CLafitte/batch_silence_trimmer/README.md

 # Batch Silence Trimmer

-A cross-platform tool for audiobook producers and podcasters to remove silences from batches of WAV files at a time.
-Detects silences across multiple files, trims to a user-defined threshold, and exports trim labels with timestamps to .CSV.
+A cross-platform tool that removes silences from a batch of WAV files.
+Detects silences in waveforms, trims to a user-defined threshold, and exports trim labels with timestamps to .CSV.
 Built for audio engineers, podcasters, and audiobook producers.

-Batch Silence Trimmer automates silence detection and trimming across large batches of WAV files using FFmpeg.
-It creates clean, consistently timed audio clips ideal for mastering, dialogue editing, or post-production workflows.
+Architecturally, Batch Silence Trimmer is built on FFmpeg and numpy (for audio analysis/editing) and employs Tkinter for the basic GUI.

 ---